-Bradley is a corporate and securities law specialist.
-He is experienced in transactional matters and is at the forefront of Chapman Tripp's financial services regulatory practice.
+Bradley is a corporate and securities law specialist with particular expertise in transactional matters and is at the forefront of Chapman Tripp's financial services regulatory practice.

 Bradley has particular expertise in the regulatory environment for banks and other major financial services market participants, including advice on financial services regulatory and anti-money laundering issues.
 He also advises on mergers and acquisitions and corporate finance transactions.